List of largest companies in the United States by revenue

-This list comprises the largest companies in the United States by revenue as of 2022, according to the Fortune 500 tally of companies.

-This list includes only publicly traded companies, also including tax inversion companies.
+This list includes the largest companies in the United States by revenue as of 2024, according to the Fortune 500 and Forbes rankings.
+The Fortune 500 list of companies includes only publicly traded companies, also including tax inversion companies.
 There are also corporations having foundation in the United States, such as corporate headquarters, operational headquarters and independent subsidiaries.
 The list excludes large privately held companies such as Cargill and Koch Industries whose financial data is not necessarily available to the public.
 However, this list does include several government-sponsored enterprises that were created by acts of Congress and later became publicly traded.

-List of the largest companies
+List of the largest public / publicly traded companies

-Below are the 100 largest companies by revenue in 2022 (mostly for fiscal year 2021), according to the Fortune 500 list.
+Below are the 100 largest companies by revenue in 2025 (mostly for fiscal year 2024), according to the Fortune 500 list.

+List of largest private companies

+Below are the 10 largest private companies by revenue in 2023 (mostly for fiscal year 2022), according to Forbes.

 List of companies by profit

-The 20 most profitable companies in 2022 according to the Fortune 500.
+The 10 most profitable companies in 2025 according to the Fortune 500.